Psychology & Neuroscience Ph.D. Student in Princeton University

 Active experience supports perceptual & cognitive development

 In this invited book chapter, we comprehensively review the existing research on infants' active engagement with experiences and their role in supporting the perceptual-cognitive development.
-You can access my first-author chapter in this published volume on Early Social-Cognitive Development here! (*Link to be added soon)
+You can access my first-author chapter in this published volume on Early Social-Cognitive Development here!

 State of infant neuroscience research using fNIRS

 fNIRS is an increasingly popular neuroimaging tool to study babies' brains.
 How can we ensure that we collect the best data?
 What affects how fussy a baby is during research?
 We answer these questions by synthesizing all infant fNIRS research published to date.
 You can check out our pre-registration here.

 How does the human brain process faces?

 We explored how the temporal cortex in the human brain processes human and non-human faces using machine learning methods and electrical brain stimulation.
 We discovered a causal relationship between the post-fusiform area and face perception.
 You can access our work published in Nature Communications here!